gnosisguild/enclave/packages/ciphernode/README.md

 anvil 0.2.0 (9501589 2024-10-30T00:22:24.181391729Z)
 ```

-Note some older versions of `anvil` are not compatible and can cause errors.
+Note some older versions of `anvil` are not compatible and can cause errors - by older I mean before this particuar dated patch `(9501589 2024-10-30T00:22:24.181391729Z)` - note they are not using semver.

 If you get an error that looks similar to the following you likely need to upgrade your anvil version: